mdavis-xyz/staves-typst/docs/docs.typ

 The arguments are:

+#let kwarg_defs = (
+  "geometric-scale": [(optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
+This is about visual scale, not musical scales.], "note-duration": [(optional) Allowed values are "#all-note-durations.join("\", \"")".
+Default is "whole" note.
+All notes are the same duration.], "note-sep": [(optional) Used to adjust the horizontal spacing between notes.
+If you shrink below `note-sep: 0.7`, leger lines will overlap.
+At that point if it's still too big, use `geometric-scale` as well.], "equal-note-head-space": [`true` or `false`.
+Defaults to `true`.
+If true, note heads will be equally spaced.
+Some of this space will be taken up with accidentals.
+If `false`, adding an accidental to a note will shift the note head further right. `true` looks better (in my opinion), but `false` is useful in combination with the other spacing arguments, to avoid accidentals overlapping with previous note heads.]
+)

 / `clef`: Allowed values are "#all-clefs.join("\", \"")".
 Drawing a treble clef above a bass clef, linked as a double-stave (like for a piano) is not yet supported.
 / `key`: Two possible forms.
   - Letter based: Uppercase for major, lowercase for minor, with `#` or `b` appended. e.g. `"C"`, `"Db"`, `"f#"`
   - Number based, with a symbol: "5\#" (or "5s") for 5 sharps, "2b" for 2 flats